2026 Brampton Film Showcase - BAO

 We will also be joined by special guests like BAO Ambassador Sasha Leigh Henry and others.

-Following the screening, join us in the lobby to network and socialize.
+Following the screening, join us in the lobby to socialize and celebrate our filmmakers.

 Selected Films